“Speed provides the one geniunely modern pleasure.” – Aldous Huxley

 Consider this a victory post and how I would advise my family if they wanted to get into apps.
 I can’t promise you’ll be able to replicate what I’ve done, but I wanted to share my story in case you’re able to figure out a way to apply it to your business.

-Abundance is better than scarcity, so here are my recommendations on how to create an app and make money (or click here if you want to download the free cheat sheet).
+Abundance is better than scarcity, so here are my recommendations on how to create an app and make money (or click here to sign up for the free app business workshop).